 - 1. Determine when and how a borrower is notified that their account is past due, and when a past due account is sent to collections. - 2.
 Determine whether the servicer reviews defaulted borrowers for all repayment status options before sending the account to collections. - 3.
-Determine whether the lender, or loan servicer, offers formal or informal workout programs for borrowers in default.
+Determine whether the lender, or servicer, offers formal or informal workout programs for borrowers in default.
 If so: - a.
-Determine whether the lender, or loan servicer, discloses the requirements and any associated fees when providing workout options to borrowers in default. - b.
-Determine whether the lender, or loan servicer, that offers workout programs provides each option available to borrowers. - c.
-Determine whether the lender provides payment options for borrowers in default, and if so, whether the lender is providing the options consistently to all borrowers in similar situations. - d.
-Determine whether the lender prioritizes workout options based on loan type (FFELP loans versus private loans), and if so, whether the lender has policies and procedures that document the prioritization rationale. - 4.
+Determine whether the lender, or servicer, discloses the requirements and any associated fees when providing workout options to borrowers in default. - b.
+Determine whether the lender, or servicer, that offers workout programs provides each option available to borrowers. - c.
+Determine whether the lender or servicer provides payment options for borrowers in default, and if so, whether the lender or servicer is providing the options consistently to all borrowers in similar situations. - d.
+Determine whether the lender or servicer prioritizes workout options based on loan type (federal loans versus private loans), and if so, whether the lender or servicer has policies and procedures that document the prioritization rationale. - e.
 Examiners should obtain a sample of collection call records for accounts that are in default and assess whether collectors follow policies and procedures for handling such accounts.